mirzafahad/mirzafahad.github.io/_posts/2020-06-26-tflite-stm32-part3.md

 LCD_Init();
 {% endhighlight %}

 Initialize all the peripherals.
-Clock is configured to run at `200MHz`.
+The clock is configured to run at `200MHz`.
 The dev board uses `UART1` as its `COM` output.

 {% highlight javascript linenos %}
 static tflite::MicroErrorReporter micro_error_reporter;
 error_reporter = &micro_error_reporter;
 {% endhighlight %}

 `MicroErrorReporter` is a mechanism to print data that uses DebugLog(), which I mentioned before and was implemented in `debug_log.c` using UART.
-It is a subclass of `ErrorReporter` and TensorFlow uses `ErrorReporter` to report error.
-By pointing `MicroErrorReporter` back to `ErrorReporter` we are letting TensorFlow to use our UART to report error.
+It is a subclass of `ErrorReporter` and TensorFlow uses `ErrorReporter` to report errors.
+By pointing `MicroErrorReporter` back to `ErrorReporter` we are letting TensorFlow use our UART to report errors.

 Pointers are tricky!